Commercial real estate in the United States: overview

 Real estate developers.

 Private equity funds.

 Real estate is comprised of land, the improvements (buildings) constructed on the land, and the fixtures attached to the land or buildings.
-If these three elements of a parcel of real estate are owned by the same entity, they are conveyed together in one deed that is recorded in a single register in the applicable public land records (title registry) office.
+If these three elements of a parcel of real estate are owned by the same entity, they are conveyed together in one deed that is recorded in a single land registry office.
 Long-term leasehold interests are also considered real estate, and the leases creating them can be recorded in the land records.